Co-owner of Formula One team Force India could face further charges, UK court told

-The flamboyant Indian liquor and aviation tycoon, 61, was arrested by British police in April on behalf of the Indian authorities, who accuse him of fraud.
+The Indian businessman was arrested by British police in April on behalf of the Indian authorities, who accuse him of fraud.

-Mallya's lawyer, Ben Watson, told a hearing at London's Westminster Magistrates' court on Tuesday that India was believed to be preparing a second extradition request with further separate charges.
+Mallya's lawyer Ben Watson told a hearing at London's Westminster Magistrates' court on Tuesday that India was now preparing a second extradition request with further separate charges.

 India is seeking Mallya's extradition over unpaid loans tied to his defunct Kingfisher Airlines after the businessman fled to Britain in March last year.